Inbound vs Outbound Sales. What's the Difference?

 In this case, leads are interested in the main product or service after using smaller free products or free trials.

-After leads can be generated and categorized, inbound salespeople continue.
+After leads can be generated and categorized, inbound salespeople can take over with follow up emails and actions.

 They connect and communicate with leads to explore if their current pain point could be fixed with the SDR's offer.